-Principal amount is denominated in Canadian dollars.
+Original purchase denominated in Canadian dollars.

 Security is exempt from registration under Rule 144A of the Securities Act of 1933.
-Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
-In the aggregate, these securities represent 23.5% of the Company's net assets at December 31, 2012. (i)
+Such securities may be resold in transactions that are exempt from registration, normally to (i)

+roll registation under the 144A or the Securities Act of 1353.
+Such securities have been in dails actions that are exempt from registation, from qualified institutional buyers.
+In the aggregate, these securities represent 27% of the Company's net assets at December 31, 2013.